miroshnikov/filefive/README.md

 </p>

-# FileFive: SFTP/FTP/AWS S3 GUI client and dual-panel file manager for macOS and Linux
+# FileFive: SFTP/FTP/AWS S3 GUI client and dual-panel file manager for Windows, macOS and Linux
-FileFive is a free open-source SFTP/FTP/Amazon S3 client and file manager with intuitive and modern dual-panel user interface, available on Mac, and Linux.
+FileFive is a free open-source cross-platform SFTP/FTP/Amazon S3 client and file manager with intuitive and modern dual-panel user interface, available on Windows, Mac, and Linux.

-It has a unique set of features and may be a free alternative to `FileZilla Pro`, `Transmit`, `ForkLift` and `Cyberduck`.
+It has a unique set of features and may be a free alternative to `WinSCP`, `FileZilla Pro`, `Transmit`, `ForkLift` and `Cyberduck`.

 FileFive is also a visual, no-code and easy-to-use backup and CI/CD tool for developers and system administrators with user-friendly UI interface, offering similar functionality to `rsync`, `rclone` and `sshfs`.